DHTMLX/docs-diagram/docs/guides/diagram/configuration.md

 Check the full list of configuration properties of a [shape](../../../shapes/configuration_properties/) and [line](../../../lines/configuration_properties/).

-## Arranging shapes in the mindmap mode of Diagram
+## Arranging shapes in the "mindmap" mode of Diagram

-In the mindmap mode of Diagram, the arrangement of child shapes relative to the root shape is defined automatically by the main algorithm.
+In the "mindmap" mode of Diagram, the arrangement of child shapes relative to the root shape is defined automatically by the main algorithm.
 To change the default direction of the child shapes, use the [](../../api/diagram/typeconfig_property.md) configuration property on initialization of the diagram.

 :::note